carbon-language/carbon-lang/mlir/docs/Quantization.md

 to a form based on integral arithmetic.

-This scheme also naturally allows computations that are *partially quantized* where the parts which could not be reduced to integral operationss are still carried out in floating point with appropriate conversions at the boundaries.
+This scheme also naturally allows computations that are *partially quantized* where the parts which could not be reduced to integral operations are still carried out in floating point with appropriate conversions at the boundaries.

 ## TFLite native quantization